danielringch/homebattery/docs/software/drivers.rst

 Drivers
 =======

-Drivers are used to connect to the devices of the system.
-For every device, add a driver entry to the :doc:`configuration <configuration>`.
+Drivers are used to connect devices with homebattery.
+For every device, add a driver entry is added to the :doc:`configuration <configuration>`.

 |
 |